Posted on April 11, 2016 in alcohol and drug addiction

 Change the Way You Drink

-Ready to cut back?
+Ready to cut back on your alcohol use?
 You can still enjoy that glass of wine with dinner (but not every night) and likely not suffer any serious health problems.
 But don’t fool yourself.
 It’s no health tonic.
 Here are a few simple rules to help you reduce your chances of having alcohol-related problems.

 - Be mindful about how much you’re consuming over a week’s time.
 It might be more than you think.